code-muni/eMark/docs/image-gallery.md

-# ValiSign - Image Gallery
+# eMark - Image Gallery

-This document showcases the different screens and features of the ValiSign application through images.
+This document showcases the different screens and features of the eMark application through images.

 ## Main Application

 ### Main Window
 ![Main Application Window](images/main.png)
-*The main window of the ValiSign application*
+*The main window of the eMark application*

 ## Document Signing